Ni-Langguth/MARBLE/README.md

   python3 -m pip install s3cmd
   scp macphsft41:/Users/sftnight/MARBLE/.s3cfg $HOST_NAME:/Users/sftnight/MARBLE

-10 Add a private ssh key so that jenkins' public key matches it.
-(This is horrible practice and we should change it)

-11 Pull this repo to the home directory of your user /Users/sftnight.
+10 Pull this repo to the home directory of your user /Users/sftnight.
 It has to be this directory for the execution of the scripts on the VM to work.

-12 Disable indexing on the whole mac to save computing ressources. sudo mdutil -i off /
+11 Disable indexing on the whole mac to save computing ressources. sudo mdutil -i off /
    Check whether indexing is actually off. mdutil -s /

+(Add a private ssh key so that jenkins' public key matches it.
+(This is horrible practice and we should change it))

 Create a CI VM
 -----